microsoft/vscode-chrome-debug/README.md

 </p>

-A VS Code extension to debug your JavaScript code in the Chrome browser, or other targets that support the [Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/).
+A VS Code extension to debug your JavaScript code in the Google Chrome browser, or other targets that support the [Chrome Debugging Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/).

 ![Demo](https://cdn.rawgit.com/Microsoft/vscode-chrome-debug/master/images/demo.gif)